-If your company is still on the fence about internships, take a look at the six steps other companies have taken to preserve their intern programs — and possibly make this the most productive summer ever for interns and companies alike:
+If your company is still on the fence about internships, take a look at the six steps other businesses have taken to preserve their internship programs — and possibly make this the most productive summer ever for interns and companies alike:

 1. Weigh your options and make a decision

 Companies can certainly be excused for needing a little time to sort out what they’re going to do.